-Without any extra effort on your side, Algolia Analytics gathers large amounts of search-related information, capturing data with every search.
+This requires no extra effort on your side - meaning no coding required.
+It is also transparent to your users.
+In the background, Algolia gathers large amounts of search-related analytics, capturing data with every search.

-Technically, these metrics will get you thinking more objectively about how to index your product data, and how to configure your ranking and relevance; they can also lead you to use more advanced API settings that can improve your users’ search experience.
+From a technical point of view, these metrics will get you thinking more objectively about how to structure your product data, and how to configure your ranking and relevance; they can also lead you to use more advanced API settings to improve your users’ search experience.

 For your business, there are an unlimited number of benefits - You can see whether your products are properly described or represented, whether the correct products show up in your search results, and whether, based on the searches, you have too much of one product and not enough of another.

 Algolia collects Search Analytics for every customer, offering a detailed view of their end users’ search activities.
 All customers can view this data on the Algolia Dashboard.
 However, to fetch it programmatically, using the Algolia Analytics API, you’ll need to be on an Enterprise plan.